 You can upload a custom curriculum assessment to your site, or use one of the pre-made curriculums from NAHT Rising Stars or the DfE.
 You can tweak one of the freely available curriculums to make it work for your school - using an existing curriculum as a starting point is a lot easier than building your own from scratch!

 Formative Tracking is also a great way of involving parents into the conversation, as curriculum statements and marks achieved can be made visible on Parent Portal.
-This makes it easy to see exactly what children have achieved so far and what they need to do next in order to be successful.
+They can see exactly what children have achieved so far and what they need to do next in order to be successful.

 Each curriculum is split into modules made up of curriculum statements.
 Each statement is marked with a grade on the Marking Scale, which feeds into the overall grade and measure of curriculum mastery.